-To increase drug safety, MAH Marketing authorization holders have to do profound research of ADEs after a new drug was authorized.
-MAH can be any organization, which holds a marketing authorization granted by EMA.
-Marketing authorization from a MAH releases a new drug onto millions of patients.
+To increase drug safety, MAH Marketing authorization holders have to do profound research on ADEs after a new drug is authorized.
+MAH can be any organization that holds a marketing authorization granted by EMA.
+Marketing authorization from a MAH releases a new drug to millions of patients.

-MAHs record all alleged ADRs and ADEs that occur in the EU or in the third countries.
-They are looking for these reactions and events on a random basis, or during the post-market study.
+MAHs record all alleged ADRs and ADEs that occur in the EU or in developing countries.
+They are looking for these reactions and events on a random basis or during the post-market study.

 ICSRs represent a self-reported document of drug adverse events, medication error reports, and product quality complaints resulting in AEs.
 Most of the rare ADEs can be found in ICSRs and scientific literature.

-To qualify, any ICSR should contain a source of information, a patient (initials of the name, age, gender), name of the medicine, description of its negative side effect.
-These reports are provided to authorization bodies under certain regulations and in a timely manner.
+To qualify, any ICSR should contain a source of information, a patient (initials of the name, age, gender), the name of the medicine, and a description of its negative side effect.
+These reports are provided to authorization bodies under certain regulations and promptly.